dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 <screen shot here>

 `wp-admin`, `wp-includes`, and the `.php files` here are considered the **Core** files.
-We will almost never be touching these (that would be considered modifying/"hacking" core) unless we need to alter or create a wp-config.php file.
-Our work will happen in wp-content/themes, so navigate there now.
+We will almost never be touching these (that would be considered modifying/"hacking" core) unless we need to alter or create a `wp-config.php` file.
+Our work will happen in `wp-content/themes`, so navigate there now.
 Here you should see something like:

 ```
 - twentyfifteen